Jeff-Ciesielski/synesthesia/README.md

 applied (size optimization tends to produce faster code than speed optimization due to the nature of the code generated)

-### Step 1: Transformation to a list of symbols
+### Step 1: Transformation to a list of tokens

-Once a BF source file has been opened and the contents read into a sequence of characters, this sequence is iterated over and each relevant character is converted into an object: `BFSymbol`. `BFSymbol` is a variant type (i.e. it includes a `kind` field, think tagged unions in c).
+Once a BF source file has been opened and the contents read into a sequence of characters, this sequence is iterated over and each relevant character is converted into an object: `BFToken`. `BFToken` is a variant type (i.e. it includes a `kind` field, think tagged unions in c).

 For example, the `'>'` character causes the AP (memory cell index) to be incremented by one, and `'<'` causes it to be decremented by one.

-Given that, we can conclude that we need an ApAdjust symbol for +1, and another for -1.
-With variant types, we can simply include an `amt` field in the `bfsApAdjust` symbol, and generate an appropriate variant when each symbol is encountered.
+Given that, we can conclude that we need an ApAdjust token for +1, and another for -1.
+With variant types, we can simply include an `amt` field in the `bfsApAdjust` token, and generate an appropriate variant when each token is encountered.

 (The same idea goes for memory adjustment with the `bfsMemAdjust` variant)

-A full listing of charcter => symbol mappings can be found in `src/synesthesiapkg/common.nim`
+A full listing of charcter => token mappings can be found in `src/synesthesiapkg/common.nim`

 ### Step 2: Optimization

-synesthesia implements a set of [peephole optimizers](https://en.wikipedia.org/wiki/Peephole_optimization) that are applied to the resulting list of symbols.
+synesthesia implements a set of [peephole optimizers](https://en.wikipedia.org/wiki/Peephole_optimization) that are applied to the resulting list of tokens.
 Some of these optimizations are obvious from the top level BF source (coalescing adjustments for example), while others work best if applied after other optimizations have already been made (dead adjustments / combining memory sets)